-Courses of this type are new and experimental and may be offered in a lecture and/or laboratory format.
-They are not regular catalog offerings and may be found in the various disciplines of the class schedule.
+Courses of this type are new and experimental and may be found in the various disciplines of the college.
+They are not regular catalog offerings and may be offered in a seminar, lecture and/or laboratory format.
 Course content and unit credit will be determined by the discipline offering the course.
-These courses are Pass/No Pass only, non-degree applicable, and are non-transferable.
+These courses are Pass/No Pass only, non-associate degree applicable.